Rethinking the Learning Paradigm for Facial Expression Recognition: Proposed Methods

+Generally, given an in-the-wild FER dataset $\mathcal{D}(\mathcal{X},\mathcal{Y})$, each sample $x_i$ is assigned to one of the $K$ categories, denoted as $y_{i} \in \left \{y_{1}, y_{2},..., y_{k}\right \}$ which represents the deterministic category.
+This simplified form for labels is consistent with the supervised learning setting.
+However, as shown in Figure \ref{fig1}, most of the FER data is annotated via crowdsourcing, which can introduce labeling noise.
+Therefore, it is not advisable for most methods to oversimplify the FER task as a \textit{supervised learning} (SL) problem and apply one-hot labels to all annotated data while ignoring the ambiguity inherent in the label level.

-Partial label learning (PLL) aims to predict a true label of the input using a mapping of the classification function.
-It can tolerate more uncertainty from the label space, and gradually eliminate it in a weakly supervised way during the training.
-In PLL, each sample in the partially labeled dataset $\tilde{\mathcal{D}} $ is represented by $ (x_i, Y_i)$, where $Y_i$ is a set of candidate labels corresponding to $x_i$.
+\textit{Partial-label learning} (PLL) is a multi-class classification problem.
+Unlike traditional ones, PLL aims to predict a true label of the input using a mapping of the classification function.
+However, PLL can tolerate more uncertainty from the label space, and gradually eliminate it in a weakly supervised way during the training.
+We argue that modeling the FER task as partial label learning is more appropriate.
+PLL assumes that each input $x_i$ must have a true label $y_i$ in the corresponding candidate label set $Y_i$ as the Eq.(\ref{eq1}):

+where $\mathcal{S}$ is the collection of all candidate label sets.
+In addition, different from SL setup, the definition of each sample $x_i$ in partially labeled dataset $\tilde{\mathcal{D}} $ is denoted by $ (x_i, Y_i)$, where $Y_i$ is a set of candidate label corresponding to $x_i$.
-{\textbf{Label set construction.}} The first step of using PLL is to construct a label set, $Y_{i} = \left \{y_{1}, y_{2},..., y_{k}\right \}$, as the input.
-Given this label set, PLL would then recognize the potential (unseen) true label $y_i$ of each sample $x_i$ from $Y_{i}$ by training a classifier, which computes the probability of each class in the candidate label set.
-Here we adopt the method in~\cite{zheng2023attack} to determine the potential ambiguous samples.
-For the ambiguous samples, we consider binary values and assign 1 to the components in $Y_{i}$ that correspond to the top-k predictions and assign 0 to the rest.
-We normalize each label set $Y_i$ to obtain a confidence vector $C_i= \left \{c_{1}, c_{2},..., c_{k}\right \}$, with all values summing up to 1.

-In the training stage, a classifier $\zeta :\mathcal{X} \to \mathcal{C}^k $ is trained to update the confidence vector $c_i$.
-We expect the $c_i$ to concentrate most of the probability density on the true label $y_i$ of the sample $x_i$.
-We use the categorical cross-entropy loss to constrain it as follows:
+Thus, the aim of partial label learning (PLL) is to recognize the (unseen) true label $y_i$ of each sample $x_i$ from $Y_{i} = \left \{y_{1}, y_{2},..., y_{k}\right \}$ by training a classifier $\zeta :\mathcal{X} \to \mathcal{C}^k $, which utilize to compute the probability of each class in the candidate label set.
+We construct a candidate label set $Y_i$ for the sample $x_i$ in the FER dataset, where $Y_i$ is a set of binary codes. e.g. $y_{k}$ = 1 if the crowdsourcing result contains this category, else $y_k=0$.
+Before training, we normalized each label set $Y_i$ to obtain a confidence vector $C_i= \left \{c_{1}, c_{2},..., c_{k}\right \}$, which represents the probability value of the sample $x_i$ in the different categories, it sums to 1.
+In the training stage, we train a classifier $\zeta :\mathcal{X} \to \mathcal{C}^k $ to update the confidence vector $c_i$.
+Ideally, the $c_i$ will concentrate most of the probability density on the true label $y_i$ of the sample $x_i$.
+We use the categorical cross-entropy loss to constrain it as the Eq.(\ref{eq2}) following: